-Presbyopia or tired eyes is a refractive defect occurring due to the loss of elasticity in the crystalline lens, the eye’s natural lens, which allows us to focus on items at different distances, known as accommodation.
-Over the years, the crystalline lens gradually loses it natural elasticity and becomes more rigid, and therefore, less flexible.
+Presbyopia or tired eyes is a refractive defect occurring due to the loss of elasticity of the crystalline lens, the eye’s natural lens, which allows us to focus on items at different distances, known as accommodation.
+Over the years, the crystalline lens gradually loses it natural elasticity and becomes more rigid, and therefore less flexible.
 The gradual loss of accommodation generally manifests itself from the age of 40 and evolves over time.

 Symptoms of presbyopia

 - The need to move objects away to see them better.